A Book A Week Programme Over 3s

 and their stick children three.'

-This story is read alongside learning about Christmas.
+This story is read alongside learning about opposites and measuring.
+Pooh-stick racing.

 December